LENS REPLACEMENT SURGERY BIRMINGHAM

 This keyhole surgery starts with a small, 2.5mm incision at the edge of your cornea (the window on the front of your eye).
 Your own ageing eye lens is softened & gently removed with an ultrasound instrument.
 Your new lens implant is soft & is rolled up, so that it fits through the tiny incision.
 The intraocular lens is placed into the sac which used to hold your old lens.
 The sac holds the new implant firmly in position.
 The keyhole lens replacement incision is so small that sutures are usually unnecessary.

-The good news is that refractive lens replacement with a new, clear lens can rejuvenate your vision.
-Other treatments such as laser eye surgery can temporarily reverse the ageing process, however the only permanent solution is lens replacement (RLE) surgery.
+Lens replacement with a new, clear lens can rejuvenate your vision.
+Other treatments such as laser eye surgery temporarily reverse the ageing process, however the only permanent solution is lens replacement (RLE) surgery.

 Many of our Laser Eye Surgery Birmingham patients are enjoying the benefits of RLE lens replacement surgery.
 So why not find out if this eye lens exchange surgery could get those glasses off your head & stop the edges of your vision swimming with those varifocal lenses?